nhsx/open-cyber/index2.md

 All organisations that have access to NHS patient data and systems must use this toolkit to provide assurance that they are practising good data security and that personal information is handled correctly.
 This includes trusts, commissioners and CSUs.

+The data displayed in this page will show all organisations open as of 9th of September 2022.
+Any organisations which have merged and do not have a DSPT status will inherit the DSPT status of the merged organisation.

 The following information displays data taken from a specific snapshot of the DSPT data.
-The latest status information was downloaded on the <b>8th February 2022</b>.
+The latest status information was downloaded on the <b>9th September 2022</b>.

+You can find the previous iteration of this page showing the 20/21 DSPT data at <a href="https://nhsx.github.io/open-cyber/index2">20/21 Open Cyber Page</a>

 For more information on the Data Security and Protection Toolkit, please visit the <a href="https://www.dsptoolkit.nhs.uk/">DSPT portal</a>.